 What foods are naturally high in iodine?
 Iodine is a component of almost every living plant and animal.
 No standard measurements of iodine in food exist because iodine concentrations vary across the world.
-In general, foods from the sea contain the most iodine, followed by animal foods, and then plant foods.
-Of all foods seaweed, like kelp, is the most famous and reliable source of natural iodine, however egg and dairy products can also be good sources.
+In general, foods from the sea contain the most iodine, followed by animal foods, then plant foods.
+Of all foods, seaweed (like kelp), is the most well known and reliable source of natural iodine.
+Egg and dairy products can also be good sources.

 Select Food Samples for Iodine Content

-Please note that other than fortified salt the concentrations of iodine in these foods can vary widely and this table should be taken as a rough guide.
+Other than fortified salt, the concentrations of iodine in these foods can vary widely and this table should be taken as a rough guide.

 (Buy from Amazon.com)

 |Navy beans, cooked||1/2 cup||32µg (21% DV)|

 |Tuna, canned in oil||3 ounces (1/2 can)||17µg (11% DV)|